space-nuko/sd-webui-utilities/README.md

 ## build_model_db.py

-Creates a SQLite database of all the LoRA models in the given directory.
+Creates an SQLite database of all the LoRA models in the given directory.
 Useful for comparing training parameters between popular models, and also embeds preview images.
 I recommend [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) for looking through the resulting database.

 ## convert_to_safe.py